rfc-editor/errata-report-process/draft-rpc-errata-process.md

-We note that allowing technical errata is a slippery slope: there may be a temptation to use errata to "fix" protocol design errors, rather than publishing new RFCs that update the erroneous documents.
+We note that allowing technical errata is a slippery slope: there may be a temptation to use errata to "fix" protocol design errors, rather than to publish new RFCs that update the erroneous documents.
 In general, an erratum is intended to report an error in a document, rather than an error in the design of the protocol or other entity defined in the document, but this distinction may be too imprecise to avoid hard choices.
-For the IETF stream, these choices should be made by the IESG, and are discussed in their proposed guidelines on errata processing {{IESG-Err-Proc}}.
+For the IETF stream, these choices are made by the IESG and are discussed in their guidelines on errata processing {{IESG-Err-Proc}}.

-#  Proposed Errata Process Using the Web Portal
+#  Current Errata Process Using the Web Portal

-To manage and automate the reporting, verifying, and posting of errata, the RFC Editor website provides a web application ("portal").
-This web portal allows for a more uniform reporting process, eases communication among the parties responsible for verification, and automates the posting of errata as soon as they are reported.
+To manage and automate the reporting, verifying, and posting of errata, the rfc-editor.org website provides a web application ("portal").
+This web portal allows for a more uniform reporting process, eases communication among the parties responsible for verification, and automates the posting of erratum reports as soon as they are reported.

 There are four possible states for an erratum report: